Modular Periodicity of Random Initialized Recurrences: Periodicity of Cyclotomic Recurrences

-\begin{remark} The conjecture implies that when $p$ divides $m$, there are exactly $p$ fixed points (periods of length 1) and $\frac{m^{p-1} - p}{p}$ periods of length $p$.
-When $p$ does not divide $m$, there is exactly one fixed point (the zero vector) and $\frac{m^{p-1} - 1}{p}$ periods of length $p$. \end{remark}
+\textbf{Remark}: The conjecture implies that when $p$ divides $m$, there are exactly $p$ fixed points (periods of length 1) and $\frac{m^{p-1} - p}{p}$ periods of length $p$.
+When $p$ does not divide $m$, there is exactly one fixed point (the zero vector) and $\frac{m^{p-1} - 1}{p}$ periods of length $p$.\\ \textbf{Example}: For $p = 5$ and $m = 10$ (where $5 \mid 10$), we have: